 Q. When Can I Discard AV Materials?

 A. AV materials requested for loan for a library with reasonable care and use may be expected to last for more than one year.
 Materials in good condition but no longer required for use, or that may be in excess at a particular school may be transferred to another New York City School.
 AV materials may be discarded if it is in poor and/or unusable condition.

 Q. How Can I Transfer AV Materials to Schools?

-A. At the direction of the ROC superintendent/executive director, AV materials no longer required for use in the school, but in good condition should be transferred to a school that has need for them.
+A. At the direction of the CFN superintendent/executive director, AV materials no longer required for use in the school, but in good condition should be transferred to a school that has need for them.
 The school must be located in NYC and can be either public or nonpublic.
 Appropriate notations of such transfers are made on the inventory records.

 Q. How Do I Discard AV Materials?

-A. Materials that meet these guidelines may be donated, sent for recycling, disposed of through incineration, or any other practical manner as authorized by the school's principal/director after approval of ROC/Central Office.
+A. Materials that meet these guidelines may be donated, sent for recycling, disposed of through incineration, or any other practical manner as authorized by the school's principal/director after approval of CFN/Central Office.
 All markings and evidence of New York City Department of Education ownership must be removed before disposition takes place.
-In all cases appropriate notations should be made on both the school and ROC's NYSLIB inventory records indicating the date and method of disposition.
+In all cases appropriate notations should be made on both the school and CFN's NYSLIB inventory records indicating the date and method of disposition.
 Schools should also note the reason for disposition.

 Q. Inquiries & Instructions

 A. Always follow the instructions of your CFN/Central Office.

 NONPUBLIC SCHOOLS must follow instructions issued by DFO's Nonpublic School Unit.
 For assistance, nonpublic schools should submit their inquiries to FAX# (718) 935-2171.